GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 It is a good idea to review the log data to see if there was some suspicious activity.

 Some secrets can lead to other secrets.
-For example, Slack tokens can give accesss to messages and shared files generally containing other secrets.
+For example, Slack tokens can give access to messages and shared files generally containing other secrets.
 GitHub tokens can give access to private repositories also containing secrets.

 Depending on your findings, if part of your infrastructure or data has been further exposed, you may need to take additional mitigation actions.